TABLE OF CONTENTS

 Preamble

-Timetabling data that exists in Timetable files are usually sent on to one or more other non-Tes systems, such as student learning management systems, reporting systems, administration systems, and many more.
+Timetabling data that exists in Timetable files is usually sent on to one or more other non-Tes systems, such as student learning management systems, reporting systems, administration systems, and many more.
 The Tes integration team works with other systems to make sure that the data required to be sent is in the correct format.
 This document outlines the synchronisation process to SchoolPRO.

-While Tes takes all care to ensure any mention to the other system is correct and up to date, it is the user's responsibility to check with the other system prior to an initial sync.
+While Tes takes all care to ensure any mention of the other system is correct and up to date, it is the user's responsibility to check with the other system prior to an initial sync.
 If the user becomes aware of any changes to the other system, we would very much appreciate this feedback.

 Type of sync